What Is Clairaudience and How to Open Your Spiritual Hearing

 Clairaudience differs from other psychic abilities in its focus on auditory perception of spiritual information, while other abilities may involve different senses or forms of perception.
 Each psychic ability has its own method and area of focus, offering various ways for a person to receive and process information from the spiritual world.

-- Clairvoyance: Refers to the ability to see images, people, or events that are not physically present.
-Unlike clairaudience, which involves hearing, clairvoyance is based on visual perception.
+Clairvoyance: It is the psychic ability to perceive images, symbols, or scenes that are not physically present.
+Unlike clairaudience, which involves hearing messages, clairvoyance manifests through visual perception in the mental or spiritual plane.

 Table of Contents